79th New York Infantry Regiment

-The 79th New York Infantry Regiment was a military regiment organized on June 20, 1859, in the state of New York.
+The 79th New York Infantry Regiment was a military regiment organized on 20 June 1859, in the state of New York.
 Prior to the American Civil War it was one of the three regiments which formed the Fourth Brigade of the First Division of the New York State Militia.
 The 79th gained fame during the American Civil War for its service in the Union Army.

 Organization and pre-civil war

 The 79th New York was established in the fall of 1858 in response to the State of New York requiring the 2nd New York to conform to the new uniform regulations.
-The Highland Guard/79th New York was created with the help of the St. Andrews and Caledonian societies of New York and wealthy financial backers like Samuel M. Elliot and Roderick W. Cameron.
-The New York Militia organization had no connection to the 79th Cameron Highlanders of Scotland.
+The Highland Guard/79th New York was created with the help of the St. Andrews and Caledonian societies of New York and wealthy financial backers such as Samuel Mackenzie Elliott and Roderick Cameron.
+The unit had no connection to the British Army's 79th Regiment of Foot (Cameron Highlanders), but was recruited from veterans of the Scottish regiments of the British army living in the US.
+Similarly to the Queens Own Cameron Highlanders, the 79th Regiment wore the Cameron of Erracht tartan kilt as part of their uniforms until midway through their service in the American Civil War.